warframeblog/warframeblog/content/the-razorbacks-armada-event.md

 ---
 Hey guys and welcome to another Warframe article and The Razorback Armada event has returned or should I say the Razorback is back?<!--more-->

 Now, this is actually our own doing because it's tied into the invasion system.
 But I'm not sure which way this actually works if it if you help the Corpus they can get resources faster and they build the Razorback faster or if it's the other way around where you help the Grineer which pushes up the Corpus and they build the Razorback.
-Anyway, they finished building the Razorback and they are now in <b>Strata Relay on Earth</b>.
+Anyway, they finished building the Razorback and they are now in <b>Kronia Relay on Saturn</b>.

 ## Razorback Armada Event Rewards